-It’s easy to create a strawberry pot herb garden with a few simple tips.
-Space saving and delicious flavors to use in summer fresh dishes all season long!
+Plant a strawberry pot herb garden in a few simple steps.
+A space saving way to grow flavourful herbs to use in summer fresh dishes all season long!

 Every spring, I like to plant a variety herbs.
 Nothing beats fresh basil in a salad or rosemary infused chicken, right?
 Last year, I created a kitchen container potager in a burlap planter, which ended up yielding a good amount of produce.
 However, with all of the heavy rain we had, moss started to grow on the outside of the burlap container making it look pretty shabby by the end of the season.

 This time, I decided to create a strawberry pot herb garden, which ended up taking less space per plant than a regular planter.
 My hope is that it will look better over time as well.

 If you’re tight on space in your yard or balcony, a strawberry pot is the perfect solution.
 Once they’re filled in, they look great too!

 - Large strawberry pot with numerous pockets and drainage hole

 - Herbs (as many varieties as pockets in strawberry pot, plus 2 or 3 more for planting in the top)

 - Gravel or small rocks (to cover drainage hole, plus more for watering channel)

 - Good quality potting soil (I used organic)

 - Cardboard roll (from paper towel or wrapping paper)